Does a UK Will Cover Overseas Properties Leicestershire?

-Does a UK will cover overseas properties?
-Leicestershire
+Will a UK cover overseas properties?

 Wills are important because of the fact they provide reassurance.
 It assures the person making the will that the property will go in right hands.
 It helps in avoiding disputes.
 Since a will is a written agreement, one gets to know how the property is going to be distributed.

 The person making the will has to choose an executioner who applies the will.
-An executioner is a person who deals with allocation of the property after one’s death.
-A person can choose as many executors he wants, but he has to choose only four executors according to grant of probate.
+An executioner is a person who deals with the allocation of the property after one’s death.
+A person can choose as many executors he wants, but he has to choose only four executors according to a grant of probate.

 Till recently clients were advised to make separate wills in the country their assets or their property is situated.
 This primarily because different nations have different succession laws.
 This is known as Forced Heirs Rules.

-Is a willLeicestershire necessary if there is property outside the EU?
+Is a will in Leicestershire necessary if there is property outside the EU?

 There are basically two types of property-liquid and fixed.
 Liquid assets are those which are movable such as cash, money, etc. Fixed assets are those which cannot be moved such as buildings, lands, etc. Now, if you hold a British passport, and property abroad, then you do not need a will to cover those properties.